Mission Mangal: Plot

 Across the landscapes of Bengaluru, India, at ISRO, after the failed launch of GSLV-F06 on 25 December 2010, due to a miscalculation by Project Director Tara Shinde (Vidya Balan), Rakesh Dhawan (Note: An obvious allusion to Satish Dhawan) (Akshay Kumar), a fellow scientist working with her, takes the blame for the mistake.
-As a result, he is relocated to work on Mangalyaan (Mars-craft) as punishment, where Tara joins him out of guilt.
+As a result, he is relocated to work on Mars Orbiter Mission (Mars-craft) as punishment, where Tara joins him out of guilt.
 The new GSLV missions are given to Rupert Desai (Dalip Tahil), an ex-NASA scientist of Indian origin.
 The Mars Orbiter Mission (MOM) is thought of as an impossible mission by his coworkers due to its aim of reaching Mars with its tight budget.

-Rakesh learns that the MOM cannot take off on the PSLV since the available technology has a payload of only 1500 kg and not enough fuel to fire the rocket to be carried to a distance of almost 55 million kilometres.
+Rakesh learns that the MOM cannot take off on the PSLV since the available technology has a payload of only 1500 kg and not enough fuel to fire the rocket to be carried to a distance of almost 55 million Kilometres.
 GSLV, if it had succeeded, could have taken the satellite to Mars as it had a payload of 2300 kg.
 However, recent significant failures of GSLV have jeopardised the planned future missions.

 Tara is also caught up at home between constant feuds between her husband Sunil and her son Dilip, the latter showing an interest in his namesake A. R. Rahman and Islam.
 Dilip has another interest in the Mars Mission.
-One day, when Tara has to make pooris and runs out of gas, she plans to cook the rest with the flame off.
+One day, when Tara has to make puris and runs out of gas, she plans to cook the rest with the flame off.
 This sparks an idea on using minimal fuel on the PSLV vehicle, to reach Mars.
 With reluctance, opposing Rupert assigns a junior team to Rakesh and Tara.

-The junior scientists' team comprises: Eka Gandhi (Sonakshi Sinha), a propulsion control expert, who is looking for any chance to get away to NASA; Neha Siddiqui (Kirti Kulhari), a spacecraft autonomy designer, who is struggling with rejection as a result of her intercommunal background despite her divorce while trying hard to find a house; Kritika Aggarwal (Taapsee Pannu), a navigation expert who is also a devoted wife to her army husband Rishi (Mohammed Zeeshan Ayyub), while trying hard to get a driving license; Varsha Pillai (Nithya Menen), the satellite designer and payload expert, who faces her mother-in-law's taunts for being unable to conceive a child; Parmeshwar Joshi (Sharman Joshi), the payload expert, who relies more on the religious priest and his advice but subsequently develops a romantic interest in Eka; and Ananth Iyengar (H. G. Dattatreya), the team's structural engineer, who is trying to complete his pilgrimage to Tirumala with his wife.
+The junior scientists' team comprises: Eka Gandhi (Sonakshi Sinha), a propulsion control expert, who is looking for any chance to get away to NASA; Neha Siddiqui (Kirti Kulhari), a spacecraft autonomy designer, who is struggling with rejection as a result of her intercommunal background despite her divorce while trying hard to find a house; Kritika Aggarwal (Taapsee Pannu), a navigation expert who is also a devoted wife to her army husband Rishi (Mohammed Zeeshan Ayyub), while trying hard to get a driving license; Varsha Pillai (Nithya Menen), the satellite designer and payload expert, who faces her mother-in-law's taunts for being unable to conceive a child; Parmeshwar Joshi (Sharman Joshi), the payload expert, who relies more on the religious priest and his advice but subsequently develops a romantic interest in Eka; and Ananth Iyengar (H. G. Dattatreya), the team's structural engineer, who is trying to complete his pilgrimage to Venkateswara Temple, Tirumala with his wife.